erinwoodard8/React-Ecommerce-App/README.md

 # React-Ecommerce-App
-A simple e-commerce app using React-Router, React-Bootstrap, React-Router-Bootstrap Must run these for this App to function:
+A simple e-commerce app using React-Router, React-Bootstrap, React-Router-Bootstrap <br>
+Must run these for this App to function:

 npm install --save react-router-dom   <br>